samikarakul/catordog/README.md

 You can test it! https://catordog.vercel.app/

-# Homepage design is temporary because i still can't decide.
+# Homepage design is temporary.